 Calcium is the building block for healthy bones.
 Women over50 should get 1,200 mg of calcium a day, while men aged 51 to 70 should get 1,000 mg daily and 1,200 mg after age 70.
 The following are good sources of dietary calcium:

 The body needs vitamin D to absorb calcium.
 The recommended daily allowance of vitamin D is 600 IUs, which increases to 800 IUs for seniors aged 71 and older.
 Sunlight is an excellent source of vitamin D, but this vitamin is also found in the following foods:

 Weight-bearing activities can slow bone loss and increase bone strength.
 Some good bone-building exercises for your loved one might include:

 It is a good idea to make an appointment with a doctor to evaluate your loved one’s risk factors for osteoporosis and order tests to evaluate bone density.
 If tests reveal bone loss, the doctor can prescribe medications or other therapies to build and preserve bone mass.

 Does your loved one need assistance acquiring the right healthy foods and getting ample exercise to maintain healthy bones?
 If so, reach out to Home Care Assistance, a trusted provider of live-in and part-time hourly care in North Coast.
 To help better assist your loved one with regular exercise and preparing healthy meals, all of our caregivers are trained in the Balanced Care Method, which can help promote senior wellness through factors like diet and physical activity.
-To find out more information and schedule a free in-home consultation, contact a qualified Care Manager today at 1300 LIVE-IN or (02) 6646 3527.
+To find out more information and schedule a free in-home consultation, contact a qualified Care Manager today at (02) 6646 3527.